Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > You hear a scraping sound of stone against stone, followed by the squeaking of a bat.
 In the direction of the noise, you see the fanged visage, outstretched claws, and flapping black cape of a vampire bearing down on you from above!
 A deep, throaty chuckle fills the hall.
 ^1ea

 The scraping noise is the sound of the hidden compartment opening, and the squeaking is the sound of the pulleys supporting the weight of the mannequin as it glides through the air.
-The chuckling is a harmless magical effect similar to that created by a prestidigitation cantrip.
+The chuckling is a harmless magical effect similar to that created by a [[5.
+Mechanics/Spells/Prestidigitation.md\|prestidigitation]] cantrip.

 Have the players roll initiative, and run this as a combat encounter with the "vampire" acting on initiative count 5.
 On its turn, the mannequin flies over the characters, 10 feet above the floor, and doesn't stop until it reaches the east end of the hall.
 On its next turn, it reverses direction and flies back to its compartment.
 The trap resets after 1 minute.